Agent Editor

 Defining the Model

-With the Agent Editor, you can define the model as a document in your app model.
-This model can then be linked to one or more agents in your project.
+With Agent Editor, you can define the model as a document in your app model.
+You can link this model to one or more agents in your app.
+Defining a Model document is mandatory.
+Without a Model document, the agent you configure in the next steps cannot run.

-At this moment, only models provided by Mendix Cloud GenAI are supported.
+Currently, only models provided by Mendix Cloud GenAI are supported.

 Model configuration is document-based and can be managed directly in Studio Pro: